citoyens-pour-le-climat-rennes/wetu-server/README.md

 https://console.developers.google.com/

+## Create drawings directory

+Create the directory comme-un-dessein-server/CommeUnDessein/CommeUnDessein/static/drawings/ where the images (.png and .svg) will be saved, otherwise the server won't find the path and throw an error.

 ## Note to fix websocket

 A bug in gevent can be fixed by reinstalling gevent version 1.1b4

 sudo pip uninstall gevent
 sudo pip install gevent==1.1b4

+## Run locally

+Use `python run.py` to make websocket working.

 ## Running in production